ctera/ctera-python-sdk/docs/source/UserGuides/DataServices/MetadataConnector.rst

 Alternatively, this library includes a background service designed for subscribing to real-time file events and dispatching tasks to consumer threads.

-The service effectively subscribes to file events and enqueues them to an ``asyncio.Queue`` queue.
+The service subscribes to file events and enqueues them to an ``asyncio.Queue`` queue.
-All enqueued file events are represeted as `json` strings.
+Events are instances of the :py:class:`cterasdk.asynchronous.core.types.Event` class.
-It blocks active until all events are consumed and the **task_done()** was called to signal.
+The queue blocks until all events were consumed and processed.
+Use the `task_done()<https://docs.python.org/3/library/asyncio-queue.html#asyncio.Queue.task_done>` function to signal that formerly enqueued task is complete.

-After processing all events, the service triggers a callback function supplied by the client to store the cursor.
+After processing all events, the service will perofrm a callback to a function provided by the client to record the latest cursor.
 Recording the cursor enables pausing and resuming the service from the last cursor position.

 .. automethod:: cterasdk.asynchronous.core.metadata.Service.run